banodoco/openmuse/structure.md

 │   │   ├── VideoManager.tsx # High-level component for managing video assets
 │   │   ├── VideoPreview.tsx # Component for showing a preview of a video (potentially distinct from VideoCard) │   │   └── WebcamRecorder.tsx # Component for recording video directly from the user's webcam
-│   ├── contexts/           # React Context definitions for global state management │   │   └── AuthContext.tsx # Context specifically for providing authentication state (user, session) and functions
-│   ├── hooks/              # Custom React hooks for encapsulating reusable stateful logic
+│   │   └── ErrorBoundary.tsx # Catches React errors in its child component tree and displays a fallback UI │   ├── contexts/           # React Context definitions for global state management │   │   └── AuthContext.tsx # Context specifically for providing authentication state (user, session) and functions │   ├── hooks/              # Custom React hooks for encapsulating reusable stateful logic